Conduct that Falls Under Title IX of the Education Amendments of 1972 - All Members of the University Community

 f.
 Delays

 For good cause, each party may request a delay in the Formal Resolution Process.
 The requestor must provide a reasonable basis for the request and the delay must not overly inconvenience other parties.
-The request will be granted or denied in the sole judgment of the Director of Gender Equity/Title IX Coordinator, Public Safety, Dean of Students, Vice President for Student Affairs, Human Resources, or their designee.
+The request will be granted or denied in the sole judgment of the Title IX Coordinator, Public Safety, Dean of Students, Vice President for Student Affairs, Human Resources, or their designee.

 g.
 Delay or Denial of Degree Award for Students